If you’ve been spending your Sunday rubbing clay over your car, you’ve been doing it wrong.

 It’s not the end of the world if your car gets covered in iron, That said, it’s very inconvenient.
 Fallout can be very difficult and stubborn to remove, even with the right products.

-How To Remove Fallout From Car Paint
+How To Remove Iron From Car Paint

-Because fallout is a hard and sharp contaminant, it’s best to remove it as quickly and safely as possible.
+Because iron fallout is a hard and sharp contaminant, it’s best to remove it as quickly and safely as possible.

 If you don’t remove these particles from the surface and they are dragged across the surface of your car, they can create deep swirls and scratches.